 So the straightforward answer to the question.
 Do cats need baths?
 The answer is yes.
 Sometimes, cats do need baths.

 Cats usually take care of themselves when it comes to cleaning.
 However, there are occasions when they do need their owners’ help.
 Usually, it is not an absolute necessity like feeding or cleaning the litter box, but bathing a cat definitely has certain benefits.
-Visit Cat Grooming for more information about your cat proper grooming.
+Visit Cat Care and Grooming for more information about your cat proper grooming.

 Different breeds of cats have varying levels of tolerance for water.
 Follow your veterinarian’s recommendations for bathing your kitten.